Hellula undalis

 Hellula undalis, the cabbage webworm or Old World webworm, is a moth of the family Crambidae.
 It is a widespread species which is found from Europe across Asia to the Pacific.
-It was first described from Italy.
+It was first described from Italy but it is a tropical or subtropical species only occasional in Europe.

 The wingspan is about 18 mm.
-Adult moths have fawn forewings, each with sinuous pale lines and a kidney-shaped mark.
-The hindwings are a uniform grey darkening at the margins.
+The forewings are greyish-brown with wavy grey markings, a curved pale subterminal patch and a kidney shaped mark at one third.
+The hindwings are pale, with the tip lighter.